 - salt and pepper to taste

-- The night before cooking beans, rinse and clean dried beans, discard any stones, wood or foreign objects.
+- Before cooking beans, rinse and clean dried beans, discard any stones, wood, or foreign objects.

 - Once you have filled a pot with the beans, cover with 2-3 inches of cold water, pick out any floaters and discard.
 Cover and let rest overnight in a cold dark place.
 The beans will absorb the water overnight and expand to double their size.

-- Place the plum tomatoes sliced side down and the whole jalapeños on an oven safe tray.
+- Next, place the plum tomatoes sliced side down and the whole jalapeños on a broiler-safe tray.

-- Char vegetables under 500 degree broiler.
-The tomatoes will be done first, remove if needed.
-Turn the chiles to blacken both sides before attempting to scrap off the skins.
+- Char vegetables under (500°F- 260°C) broiler.
+The tomatoes will cook first, removed if needed.
+Turn the chiles to blacken both sides before attempting to scrape off the skins.

-- Add the beans to the onions and peppers and cover with 1-2 inches of water.
+- Finally, add the beans to the onions and peppers and cover with 1-2 inches of water.
 Cover with a heavy lid and bring to a boil.

-- Once the beans are boiling, reduce the heat to med or med-low to simmer.
-Cook like this for 1 1/2 hours.
-At that time, some of the water will have evaporated.
-Add 1 full beer and/or enough water to cover the beans again by 1 inch.
+- Once the beans are boiling, reduce the heat to medium or medium-low to simmer.
+Cook the beans like this for 1½ hours.
+During which time, some of the water will have evaporated.
+Add one full beer and enough water to cover the beans again by 1 inch to correct this.
 Stir to loosen the beans.
-Bring back to a boil, then reduce heat to medium and cover again with a heavy lid.
-Cook for another 1 1/2 hours.
+Bring back to a boil, then reduce heat to medium and cover again with a heavy lid—Cook for another 1½ hours.
 (Caution: Every stove is different, so you will want to keep an eye on the level of liquid.
 Higher heat can make the beans boil themselves dry.
-If the broth of the beans goes below the surface of the top layer of beans add enough water to cover them again.)
+If the broth of the beans goes below the surface of the top layer of beans, add enough water to cover them again.)

-- Chop the seared tomatoes, chop 1/2 cup Hatch green chilies, reserve 3 tbs of fresh chopped cilantro.
+- Chop the seared tomatoes, chopped ½ cup Hatch green chilies, reserve three tbsp of fresh chopped cilantro for garnish.

-- Chop 1/2 cup of smoked beef brisket or smoked pulled pork.
-If you don't have these, you can chop the bacon you used to make 1/2 cup of bacon renderings.
+- Chop ½ cup of smoked brisket or smoked pulled pork.
+If you don't have these, you can chop the bacon you used to make ½ cup of bacon renderings.